-(3) The Bank shall provide the Ministry with any information that the Ministry requests, including information to companies that assist the Ministry in evaluating the Bank's management of the investment portfolio.
-The data shall be submitted in machine-readable form.
+(3) The Bank shall provide the Ministry with any information that the Ministry requests, including information to companies or persons that assist the Ministry in evaluating the Bank's management of the investment portfolio.
+Data used as a basis for the public reporting, cf. section 6-2, including data the Bank does not publish in accordance with section 6-3, first paragraph, shall be systematised and available for delivery in machine-readable form.